buzzer-re/mresearch/Windows/reverse_powershell/README.md

 # Using Powershell

-Powershell is a rich script language from Microsoft, that give us access to almost everything inside a Windows system, its mostly used for System management and in Server configuration (think that powershell has the same power that shell script has in Linux) and as it is written on top of .Net Framework, we can access his features inside our script!
+Powershell is a rich script language from Microsoft, that give us access to almost everything inside a Windows system, its mostly used for System management and in Server configuration (think that powershell has the same power that shell script has in Linux) and as it is written on top of .Net Framework, so we can access his features inside our script!

 You don' need to be a expert in Powershell and programming to understand a reverse shell written in Powershell, you just need to have basic programming concepts and take a look in a [quick tutorial](https://docs.microsoft.com/en-us/powershell/scripting/samples/viewing-object-structure--get-member-?view=powershell-7).